-Connoisseurs' Guide to California Wines5% Petite Sirah.
+Connoisseurs' Guide to California Wines(2006 Vintage) 5% Petite Sirah.
 Both of the Grgich Hills efforts are built along fairly firm lines, but whereas its pricey partner convinces in fruit, this comparatively stark wine lacks clear definition while coming up short on requisite flesh.
 Hard and drying with a rush of last-minute tannin, it needs lengthy aging and a full measure of luck to grow into beauty.